 We offer a variety of presentations covering a range of career related topics and can easily be requested online using the button below.
-While planning for your presentation dates, please keep in mind that we do not present on days that we host our career fairs which are February 10 and March 24 in the spring semester.
 Email Addye Buckley-Burnell at email@example.com with questions.

 If you use career assessments in your courses, we are happy to provide class interpretations for the Strong Interest Inventory, TypeFocus, and Clifton Strengths (aka StrengthsFinder) as well as detailed instruction handouts for your students.